freshworks/memoize_until/README.md

 irb:> MemoizeUntil.day(:default) {
 irb:> 	PerformSomeComplexOperation
 irb:> }
-irb:> # memoizes and returns the result of #PerformSomeComplexOperation
+irb:> # memoizes(until the end of the day) and returns the result of #PerformSomeComplexOperation
 ```

-The default API that the gem provides is: `MemoizeUntil#min, MemoizeUntil#hour, MemoizeUntil#day, MemoizeUntil#week, MemoizeUntil#month` with `default` key.
+The default API that the gem provides is: `MemoizeUntil#min, MemoizeUntil#hour, MemoizeUntil#day, MemoizeUntil#week, MemoizeUntil#month` with `default` keys.

 ## Rails